New 2022 Hyundai Santa Fe Calligraphy Price

 The 7.0-inch (8.0-inch infotainment screens on SEL and Limited) are front and center, while climate control is easily accessible and clear to read.
 There’s good storage with cubes.

 Fabric upholstery is standard, and leather is optional, but both feel a bit thin and thin.
 Otherwise, the interior is of high quality, with contrast stitching and fine materials.
 The front seat is still comfortable, thanks to the ample cushioning.

-Thanks to the increased wheelbase and nearly three inches in length, five adults have enough Santa Fe space.
+Five adults have enough Santa Fe space thanks to the increased wheelbase and nearly three inches in length.
 There’s plenty of room for the hind legs – over 40 inches.

 There’s a lot of cargo space behind the back seat – 36 cubic feet.
 With the rear seat folded flat, that almost doubled to 71 cubic feet.
 There is a power liftgate available, making the ample space easily accessible.

 The Santa Fe comes with a 2.4-liter inline-4 that produces 185 horsepower.
 This simple machine isn’t fast but makes the 3,600-pound Santa Fe move.